laurenzecastro/pokemon-master/test.md

 ### Todos

-1. Create new app using your best frontend framework (Vuejs, Reactjs and Angularjs)
+1. Create new app using your best frontend framework (Vuejs, Reactjs and Angularjs) **done**

-2. Use https://pokeapi.co/api/v2/pokemon/ as your backend / data source
+2. Use https://pokeapi.co/api/v2/pokemon/ as your backend / data source **done**

-3. Design your UI make user experience like you are viewing a pokedex in the game or in the cartoon
+3. Design your UI make user experience like you are viewing a pokedex in the game or in the cartoon**done**

-4. List page where you can browse and search pokemon (paginate your list)
+4. List page where you can browse and search pokemon (paginate your list)**done**

-5. Detail page on where you view pokemon details and a direct search
+5. Detail page on where you view pokemon details and a direct search**done**

 6. Provide test using any test framework (jest, jasminejs or any other test framework you want)
 7. Readme on how to setup and start your application
-8. Implement modular and component based implementation
+8. Implement modular and component based implementation**done**

-9. Make it interactive to user
+9. Make it interactive to user**done**

 ### Caveats

-1. If no result from the api return no result or pokemon cant be found error or text
+1. If no result from the api return no result or pokemon cant be found error or text**done**

-2. UI is free form make it the best experience you can think
+2. UI is free form make it the best experience you can think**done**

-3. No theme / scheme required, choose your own color scheme you like
+3. No theme / scheme required, choose your own color scheme you like**done**

 4. Its a live api so you need to mock the response in the api in your test
-5. Name your variables and files accordingly
+5. Name your variables and files accordingly**done**

-6. Implement some best practice you used.
+6. Implement some best practice you used.**done**

-7. You can use any packages that can help you develop like pagination or http client
+7. You can use any packages that can help you develop like pagination or http client**done**

 ## Goodluck be a pokemon master